Beyond the Surface: Enhancing LLM-as-a-Judge Alignment with Human via Internal Representations: Methods

 \subsection{Lightweight Training of Layer Weights}

 We propose two types of layer weights $\bm{w}$.
-One is to apply average aggregation $w_l=1/(L+1)$ (denoted as \mname (w.o. tuning) in Table~\ref{table:psk_overall}), the other is to tune the lightweight $L+1$ parameters with a small-scale validation set (denoted as \mname (w. tuning)).
-With a frozen backbone and minimal learnable parameters, we refer to the dataset as a validation set to distinguish it from finetuning-based LLM evaluators. \textit{To enhance the model’s performance while aligning its predictions more closely with the distribution of human scores}, we adopt a combination of cross-entropy(CE) loss and mean absolute error (MAE) loss, balanced by a weighting hyperparameter $\alpha$.
+One is to apply average aggregation $w_l=1/(L+1)$ (denoted as \mname (w.o. tuning) in Table~\ref{table:psk_overall}), the other is to tune the lightweight $L+1$ parameters ($L$ is the number of transformer layers) with a small-scale validation set (denoted as \mname (w. tuning)).
+With a frozen backbone and minimal learnable parameters, we refer to the dataset as a validation set to distinguish it from finetuning-based LLM evaluators. \textit{To enhance the model's performance while aligning its predictions more closely with the distribution of human scores}, we adopt a combination of cross-entropy(CE) loss and mean absolute error (MAE) loss, balanced by a weighting hyperparameter $\alpha$.

 where $\mathcal{B}$ is the batch of samples in a training step, and $s_{truth}^i$ is the human-annotated score for each sample.
-Please refer to Appendix~\ref{sec:app_training_layer_weights} for specific training settings and details. \textbf{It is important to note that the weights are tuned only once for each backbone and subsequently applied across all benchmarks.} As the LLM remains frozen, no additional judge model is needed for scenarios like self-improvement.
+Please refer to Appendix~\ref{sec:app_training_layer_weights} for specific training settings and details. \textbf{It is important to note that the weights are tuned only once for each backbone and subsequently applied across all benchmarks and downstream tasks.} As the LLM remains frozen, no additional judge model is needed for scenarios like self-improvement.
+Our method is implemented without altering the model's next-token prediction process or logits, thereby offering plug-and-play capability.
 In contrast, finetuning-based methods require domain-specific judge models and suffer from limited generalization due to scarce labeled data.